deisthree/steward-demo-s3/README.md

   username: <AWS_ACCESS_KEY>
 ```

+# charts/broker

+This chart installs a `Broker` resource, which tells `steward-cf` to connect to
+the backing S3 CF service broker API, list its catalog, and write a
+`ServiceClass` resource for each service therein

-# charts/claim
+# charts/instance

-This chart installs the following:
+This chart installs an `Instance` resource, which tells `steward-cf` to make a

-* A Steward [service plan claim](https://github.com/deis/steward/blob/master/doc/DATA_STRUCTURES.md#serviceplanclaim) to provision and bind (`action: create`) a new S3 bucket and IAM credentials to access that bucket
+provision API call on the backing S3 CF broker API.
+This call in turn creates
+a new S3 bucket.

-# charts/s3-uploader
+# charts/binding

-This chart installs the following:
+This chart installs a `Binding` resource, which tells `steward-cf` to make a

-* An application (run as a Kubernetes job) that consumes the credentials produced by steward (as a result of the aforementioned claim) and writes data to the newly created bucket
+bind API call on the backing S3 CF broker API.
+This call in turn creates new IAM
+credentials which get written into a secret called `s3-demo-secret`, in the same
+namespace as the `Binding` itself.

 # Prerequisites

 You must have AWS credentials with full S3 and IAM access.
-The access key should be stored in the `AWS_ACCESS_KEY_ID` environment variable, and the secret should be stored in the `AWS_SECRET_ACCESS_KEY` environment variable.
+The access key
+should be stored in the `AWS_ACCESS_KEY_ID` environment variable, and the secret
+ should be stored in the `AWS_SECRET_ACCESS_KEY` environment variable.

 # Demo

 In order to use these helm charts to show a start-to-finish demo of Steward's capability, install the following charts in order:

-1. [s3-service-provider](./charts/s3-service-provider) - installs steward and the backing broker
+1. [s3-service-provider](./charts/s3-service-provider) to install steward-cf and
+the backing CF service broker
-2. [claim](./charts/claim) - submits an `action: create` claim to steward, which in turn calls the CF broker
-  - The CF broker creates new IAM credentials.
-Before proceeding past this step, wait a bit for the new creds to be pushed across regions
-3. [s3-uploader](./charts/s3-uploader) - installs the application that consumes the newly created bucket using the new IAM credentials
+1. [broker](./charts/broker) to install the `Broker` resource
+  - After this step, a list of `ServiceClass` resources should be written to
+  the `steward` namespace
+1. [instance](./charts/instance) to install the `Instance` resource
+1. [binding](./charts/binding) to install the `Binding` resource
+  - After this step, a secret called `s3-demo-secret` should be written to the
+  same namespace as the `Binding` resource itself